vy-labs/amazon-cloudformation-dse/README.md

 ![OpsCenter gif](./imgs/opsc_url.gif)

 ## OpsCenter
 Opening this URL in a browser will present the OpsCenter interface to the cluster.
+The OpsCenter [user guide](https://docs.datastax.com/en/latest-opscenter/) details many cluster management and monitoring operations.

 ![OpsCenter gif](./imgs/opsc.gif)